-Redundant array of independent disks (RAID) is an array of multiple independent hard disk drives that provide high performance and fault tolerance.
+RAID is an array of multiple independent hard disk drives that provide high performance and fault tolerance.
 A RAID disk subsystem improves I/O performance over a computer using only a single drive.
 The RAID array appears to the host computer as a single storage unit or as multiple logical units.
 I/O is expedited because several disks can be accessed simultaneously.
 RAID systems improve data storage reliability and fault tolerance compared to single-drive computers.
-Data loss because of a hard drive failure can be recovered by reconstructing missing data from the remaining data and parity drives.
+Data loss because of a disk drive failure can be recovered by reconstructing missing data from the remaining data and parity drives.